-It doesn’t matter if you have owned a car for a few years or decades; you have probably heard about a loose alternator belt before.
+It doesn’t matter if you have owned a car for a few years or a few decades; you have probably heard about a loose alternator belt before.

-But how do you know when it is time to tightening it up or replace it?
+But how do you know when it is time to tighten it up or replace it?
 Is it even possible on all car models?

-In this article, we will talk about the symptoms of a loose or bad alternator belt, location, and the replacement cost.
+In this article, I will talk about the symptoms of a loose or bad alternator belt, its location, and the replacement cost.
 Let’s begin with a quick look at the signs to look for.

-The alternator belt is powering not only the alternator but also many other parts in the engine bay.
-Therefore also a lot of things can fail when it becomes loose.
-Here are the 6 most common symptoms of a bad alternator belt:
+The alternator belt powers not only the alternator but also many other parts in the engine bay.
+Therefore, a lot of other things can fail as well if the alternator belt becomes loose.

 1. Battery / Alternator Warning Light